shiguww/brillante/README.md

 corepack use pnpm@9.9.0
 ```

-If you're running into an "Operation Not Permitted Error", run the shell as Administrator (Windows) or use `sudo` (Linux).
+If you're running into an "Operation Not Permitted" Error, run the shell as Administrator (Windows) or use `sudo` (Linux).

 Finally, install the dependencies by running:
 ```shell